 Dixon HeadshotMonique L. Dixon, Executive Director, Gibson-Banks Center for Race and the Law, is responsible for managing the day-to-day operations of and strategic planning for the Gibson-Banks Center.
 She joined the Center after serving as the Deputy Assistant Secretary for Policy at the U.S. Department of Education’s Office for Civil Rights.

-Erika Lewis HeadshotErika Lewis serves as a student fellow at the Gibson-Banks Center where she performs policy and legal research, advocacy, and education and engagement activities.
-Lewis is a second-year law student at Maryland Carey Law School, a member of the Maryland Law Review, and a May 2026 Juris Doctor candidate.
+Henry Jones, Student Fellow, joined the Center in fall 2025.
+He performs policy and legal research, advocacy, and education and engagement activities.
+Jones is a third-year law student at Maryland Carey Law and is also pursuing a Master of Business Association (MBA).
+He is the treasurer of the Criminal Law Society and served as a member of the Maryland Law Journal of Race, Religion, Gender and Class.
+Jones is a May 2026 Juris Doctor/MBA candidate.